Pyrdacor/Ambermoon.net/Controls.md

 Ctrl + . | Increase volume
 Escape | Generally aborts or closes things
-Return | Generally submits or closes things, toggle the action buttons in map view Space | Generally closes things
-Ctrl + 0 to 9 | Quick save in slots 1 to 10 (0 is slot 10)
-Ctrl + Shift + 0 to 9 | Quick load from slots 1 to 10 (0 is slot 10)
+Return | Generally submits or closes things, toggle the action buttons in map view Space | Generally closes things, in 3D you can active events or NPCs with it Ctrl + 0 to 9 | Quick save in slots 1 to 10 (0 is slot 10) Ctrl + Shift + 0 to 9 | Quick load from slots 1 to 10 (0 is slot 10)
 Ctrl + Shift + C | Center the window on the main monitor